spiceai/docs/spiceaidocs/docs/clients/superset/index.md

     Log into Apache Superset at [http://localhost:8088](http://localhost:8088) with the username and password `admin/admin`.

-    Follow the below steps to configure a database connection to Spice.ai manually, or run `make import-dashboards` to automatically configure the connection and create a sample dashboard.
+    Follow the below steps to configure a database connection to Spice manually, or run `make import-dashboards` to automatically configure the connection and create a sample dashboard.
   </TabItem>
   <TabItem value="existing" label="Integrating with Existing Superset">
     ## Generic / Virtual Machine